-In the following order of adjective exercises, you will complete a table, rearrange scrambled words, and rewrite garbled sentences.
-Pay close attention to when commas are needed between adjectives.
+These order of adjective exercises contain a table to be completed, as well as scrambled words and sentences to be rewritten.
+Pay close attention to when commas are needed between.
 A pdf worksheet is also available to download for free.

 Place the adjectives from the box into the table in the correct order.